Find Trade Colleges

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-Hand Laborer or Freight, Stock, and Material Mover Employment Estimates
+What Kind of Hand Laborer or Freight, Stock, and Material Mover Job Opportunities Are There?

 There were about 2,628,400 jobs for Hand Laborer or Freight, Stock, and Material Mover in 2016 (in the United States).
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 199,700 new jobs for Hand Laborer or Freight, Stock, and Material Mover by 2026.
-There will be an estimated 388,400 positions for Hand Laborer or Freight, Stock, and Material Mover per year.
+Due to new job openings and attrition, there will be an average of 388,400 job openings in this field each year.

 undefined